 "We are looking forward to the game against the Reds," Strauss said.

 "But we know that we have to rectify what went wrong.
+The Reds are a tough side that won't be beaten easily."

 The Hurricanes, under pressure to perform after they were thumped by the Bulls last week, were more physical in most aspects and eventually beat the hosts at their own game.